 Photography Daido Moryiama

 Fresh from announcing Travis Scott as the new face of their menswear campaign, Saint Laurent have announced a series of photographic exhibitions in Paris.
 Entitled Self, the project begins with a collaboration between creative director Anthony Vaccarello and revered Japanese photographer Daidō Moriyama.
-Daidō’s work will be shown inside a light installation at Paris’s Galerie d’Orléans courtyard in front of the Palais-Royal garden from 9-11 November.
+Daidō’s work will be shown inside a light installation at Paris’s Galerie d’Orléans courtyard in front of the Palais-Royal garden from November 9 to 11.

 This article originally appeared on i-D UK.